Use canvas templates

 When comparing templates, check:

-- Whether the template is page-based, slide-style, or a freeform whiteboard.
+- Whether the template is a freeform whiteboard, page-based, or slide-style.

 - Whether it has the right number of phases.